 Our life would be over if we didn’t have a smartphone.
 That is why we must maintain it operational.
 To ensure it has always had power is having a small power bank.

 Of course, you should include charging cords for your phone and the lights in your bag.
-For a power bank, the Nitecore NPB2 10,000mAh is one of the users’ favorites, and it fits in many EDC bags.
+For a power bank, the Nitecore NPB2 10,000mAh is one of the users’ favorites, and it fits in many everyday carry bags.

 It’s also water-resistant and strong enough to double-charge your smartphone.

 You shouldn’t have to depend on the firesteel in your everyday carry bag if you walk into the bush.
 In that scenario, you are to be more prepared.

 Firesteel with tinder, on the other hand, can come in useful in an emergency.

 They don’t take up much space in your bag.

 The Hultafors Flint FS firesteel is about the size of a pen, and also, an Exotac TinderZip (on Amazon) will fit well in the zip of your pack.

 Yes, they are three entirely different things, but they’re all handy, especially for a repair job.

 It isn’t easy to find someone who hasn’t heard of duct tape.
 You can use duct tape to fix everything from garments and tents to mending shattered components of your automobile after a minor run-in with a pole while parking.